 How does it work?
-In the last article, we talked about what skin undertones are and why every foundation purchase should start by understanding the undertones in your skin.
-If you’re still not sure what the heck skin undertones are, read more about them in the link above.
+In this article, we talked about what skin undertones are and why every foundation purchase should start by understanding the undertones in your skin.
+If you’re still not sure what skin undertones are, read more about them in the link above.

 Cool, Warm, or Neutral: What’s Your Undertone Skin Color Category?

 Skin undertones can take on cool or warm hues – or even a mixture of both (neutral).
-And each of these categories affect your complexion in different ways.
+And each of these categories affects your complexion in different ways.

 - Your face emits a natural pink and ruddy pigment.
 With underlying blue and purple undertones, cool-toned gals tend to flush easily.
 Try subtle, pale, or rosy pink and plum blush.

 - Luminous silver jewelry brightens your complexion.
 Cool-toned skin looks stunning in sterling-silver, white-gold, titanium, and platinum jewelry – especially embellished with emerald, sapphire, aquamarine, amethyst, turquoise, ruby, or cool-colored stones.

 - You lean towards the cool end of the color wheel.
 Rich plums, pale mauves, navy or icy blues, deep teals, bluish reds, smoky grays, and other blue-based eyeshadow and clothing shades look flattering with rose red, soft pink, or trendy purple lip colors.